nextflow-io/training/docs/basic_training/executors.md

     In this step you have learned:

-    1. How to configure volume mounts
-    2. How to use a custom job definition
+    1. How to use a custom job definition
-    3. How to use a custom image
+    2. How to use a custom image
-    4. How to use a launch template
+    3. How to use a launch template
-    5. How to use hybrid deployments
+    4. How to use hybrid deployments